 Somewhere during the process of learning about the cut, carat, clarity and color, the words flawless, internally flawless, Asscher cut, and dozens of other terms become a cyclone of nonsensical jargon that ends with a guy writing a big check and walking out with a ribbon-covered box the size of a ping pong ball, wondering what the hell just happened.

 This brings us to the next thing most men are thinking: the cost is baffling.

 Simply put, most guys don't care about diamonds, yet most will agree diamonds are the only way to go.
 We don't want to put our wife in a position where she'll forever have to give an explanation about what type of ring she has.

-But, still, we just can't, for the life of us, understand why they are so expensive.
+But still, we just can't, for the life of us, understand why they're so expensive.
 The very idea of spending months of salary on a bit of carbon that you wear on your finger goes against every fiber of common sense in our bodies.